Neonatal abstinence syndrome treatment in Richmond, Virginia

-At Henrico Doctors’ Hospital, we provide comprehensive treatment for maternal addiction.
+At Henrico Doctors’ Hospital, we provide comprehensive treatment for maternal addiction and infant withdrawal syndrome.
 Pregnancy can be overwhelming enough without the added challenge of addiction to drugs or alcohol.
 Our hospital offers life-changing and life-saving care to pregnant and postpartum women struggling with substance abuse.

 Call us at (804) 977-5862 to learn more about the services and care we offer for maternal addiction at Henrico Doctors' Hospital.

 Our hospital, along with our sister hospital Parham Doctors’ Hospital, offers the Safe Circle RVA program.
 We have helped many women give their babies the healthiest start to life possible.
 Through this program, we guide women through pregnancy, connecting them to the right specialists, social workers and community resources.
 With respectful treatment for parents and advanced care for babies born with neonatal abstinence syndrome (NAS), we are here for your entire family.

 Neonatal abstinence syndrome refers to one of the problems babies may experience when they go through drug or alcohol withdrawal.
 Women who take drugs during pregnancy give birth to babies who are addicted to those same drugs.

 When the umbilical cord is cut after birth, your baby’s supply of the substance is cut off, causing the baby to go “cold turkey".
 When this occurs, your baby may begin to show painful or challenging withdrawal symptoms anywhere from 24 hours to seven days after birth, also called neonatal withdrawl syndrome.